If you’re buying your first home, you may be wondering what types of mortgages are available and which one you should get that is best for your needs.

 I’m buying to let

-This type of mortgage is more risky for a lender, so your mortgage deal will probably require you to pay a higher interest rate.
+This type of mortgage is more risky for a lender, so your mortgage will probably have a higher interest rate.
 This type of mortgage generally requires a larger deposit as well.

-If you're buying a property to rent out to more than three tenants who aren't part of the same household (i.e. paying rent individually), then you'll need a special House in Multiple Occuptation (HMO) mortgage.
+If you're buying a property to rent out to more than three tenants who aren't part of the same household (i.e. paying rent individually), you'll need a special house in multiple occupation (HMO) mortgage.

 I’m buying business premises

-Again, this kind of mortgage carries higher risk for a lender, so this can affect both the deal you are offered and the amount you are able to borrow.
-Generally you can’t borrow as much as you can with a residential mortgage.
+Again, this kind of mortgage carries higher risk for a lender, so this can affect the deal you are offered and the amount you can borrow.

-Commercial mortgages are available as both interest-only and repayment.
-Talk to your mortgage adviser and/or your accountant about which kind will be best for your business.
+It’s worth talking to a mortgage adviser about which kind of mortgage will be best for your business.

 How much can I borrow?

-These include your income, your other expenditure, the source of your income (e.g. how reliable is it?), how much money you can put down as deposit, the value of the property itself, and other factors.
+These include your income, other expenditure, the source of your income (e.g. how reliable is it?), how much money you can put down as deposit, the value of the property, and other factors.